 The health of a watershed is enhanced when the five components — hydrology, connectivity, geomorphology, biology and water quality — have a functional relationship within that ecosystem.
 Interactions occur at all scales of time and place, and the pieces come together into a synergistic whole.

 Ecosystem services also include life-support functions, such as cleansing, recycling, and renewal.
-When these functions are impaired, it can have direct impacts on the quality of life for all watershed inhabitants.
-Building a water treatment facility is another example of needing outside materials and energy to replace the water cleansing services previously provided by an intact ecosystem.
+When these functions are diminshed, it can have direct impacts on the quality of life for all watershed inhabitants.
+For example, if natural water cleansing services are lost, a water treatment facility must be built.
+This requires a long term commitment of material, energy and maintenance to replace a service previously provided by an intact ecosystem.

-Even alterations from decades ago leave a legacy of change to the system.
-This change requires continued adjustment by the system components in an attempt to deal with the disturbance and find a new equilibrium.
+The impact of alteration leaves a legacy of change in the system.
+Changes that occurred decades ago may continue to require adjustment by the system components in an attempt to deal with the disturbance and find a new equilibrium.